-ERBIL, Kurdistan Region of Iraq - The Zagros Mountain Trail (ZMT) has been named “Best Wider World Tourism Project” by the British Guild of Travel Writers (BGTW), marking a groundbreaking moment for sustainable and community-based tourism in the Kurdistan Region of Iraq.
+ERBIL, Kurdistan Region of Iraq – A 215-kilometer trail in the Kurdistan Region has been named “Best Wider World Tourism Project” by the British Guild of Travel Writers (BGTW).

 Photo: BGTW